vcwebio/conteco.confluent-cc.base/README.md

 # `confluent_cc.base` - ContEco

-Confluent Kafka Base image, with configuration changes.
+Confluent Control Center Base image, with configuration changes.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Configuration Changes